NVIDIA-Merlin/NVTabular/docs/source/training/hugectr.rst

    },

 3. The solver configuration is defined.
-The batch_sizes for training, validation, and GPUs to use are specified in the solver configuration.
+The batch_sizes for training, validation, and GPUs are specified in the solver configuration.

    .. code:: python